Housing for People with Disabilities

 In these cases, a portion of the rent is paid by a government agency or non-profit organization.

 To be eligible for a subsidy, the person seeking to access subsidized housing must have a household income below a certain level.
 With RGIs, the tenant’s portion of the rent is determined by their income, rather than receiving a set subsidy amount towards the cost of rent.

 Unfortunately, the wait for accessing subsidized housing can be quite lengthy (between 2-10 years).
 Ensuring that you include a variety of options that would work for your needs in your application, will increase your chances of finding subsidized housing in Toronto.

 You can reach out to community agencies and housing help centers here for more information on subsidized housing opportunities in Ontario.

-Cortree Can Help You Find Supportive Housing
+Cortree Wants to Help You Understand Your Housing Options

 Living with a disability can be difficult; especially if your home isn’t accessible to meet the needs of your disability.
 However, finding appropriate supportive housing can be just as challenging.
 Because finding supportive housing in Toronto is so difficult, you may want to consider making renovations to your existing housing environments.

 Cortree is committed to helping provide a more inclusive, accessible world for all people with disabilities.
 We offer useful educational resources, which can increase your ability to make daily life more inclusive for you or your loved ones living with disabilities; including suggestions on how you can improve your current living spaces to make them more accessible.